michiganCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Mcl number

-• The location that the offender is currently supervised
+• The location where the offender is currently supervised

-• Status of an offender if they are an active prisoner, parolee, probationer, escapee, or absconder.
+• Status of an offender: whether they are an active prisoner, parolee, probationer, escapee, or absconder.

 • Parole board jurisdiction date